dalemarana/HomeBuyingApp/README.md

 ## How to Use
 **A) Using the GUI**

 	1. Ensure you have all dependencies installed:

 ``` python
 pip install -r requirements.txt
 ```

-	2. Run the application:
+	2. Then run the application, and the graphical interface will open, allowing you to input data and generate results:

 ``` python
 python main.py
 ```

-	3. The graphical interface will open, allowing you to input data and generate results.

 **B) Importing processing.py for Custom Use**